 Taping the Seams

 Stick tape to all the seams and all inside corners.
-Do this all at once or as you go.
+Do this all at once or as you go; it depends on the job.
 Fill your mud pan about 1/4 of the way full, and using your 6 knife, apply mud to all the seams, inside corners, and nail/screw indentations.

 All you are doing with the taping step is initial work.
-Do not leave any ridges of mud because youll just have to scrape them off prior to floating.
+Try to not leave any ridges of mud because youll just have to scrape them off prior to floating.

 Floating the Walls and Ceilings

-Now that the mud has dried, its time to float the sheetrock.
+Now that the mud from the taping has dried, its time to float the sheetrock.
 Use the big knife.
-The objective here is to cover everything you did before but make the surface as smooth as possible.
-The seams will still be indented.
+The objective here is to cover everything you did before but make the surface as smooth as possible and widen the area covered by the mud.
+The seams might still be indented, depending on how tight the joints were.

-You wont meet that objective on the first floating pass.
-Don't give in to the temptation to just go over it once because the texture will cover it.
+You likely wont meet that objective on the first floating pass.
+Dont give in to the temptation to just go over it once because the texture will cover it.
 On this pass you go over the tape filling in the void.

 Final Step: Sanding